(one synonym : Antheraea disjuncta Walker, 1865)

 Stella Crossley & Sue Rostas

 This Caterpillar starts of as one of a row of eggs.
-The eggs are white and ovate, and have a diameter of about 0.5 mm.
+The eggs are oval, and have a diameter of about 0.5 mm.
+The eggs are white or pale green.

 The young caterpillars are yellow and have stiff hairs all over.